 - 2 teaspoons lemon juice

-- Combine the vegetable oil, eggs, and sugar in a large mixing bowl with an electric mixer until well combined.
+- Wet ingredients.
+Combine the vegetable oil, eggs, and sugar in a large mixing bowl with an electric mixer until well combined.

-- Mix the flour, baking powder, and salt in a separate bowl and add to the sugar mixture 1/3 at a time, alternating. with the milk and the sourdough starter.
+- Dry ingredients and milk.
+Mix the flour, baking powder, and salt in a separate bowl and add to the sugar mixture 1/3 at a time, alternating with the milk and the sourdough starter.
 Mix on low until just combined.
 Stir in the lemon juice and lemon zest by hand.
 Pour the batter into the prepared pan.

-- Bake for 50-60 minutes (for the loaf pan) or 40-50 minutes (for the square pan) until golden brown and a toothpick inserted into the center comes out clean.
+- Bake and cool.
+Bake for 50-60 minutes (for the loaf pan) or 40-50 minutes (for the square pan) until golden brown and a toothpick inserted into the center comes out clean.
 Place on a wire rack.
-And allow to cool. about 15 minutes.
+Allow to cool for about 15 minutes in the pan.